William B. Stansbury: Post-mayoral career

+Death and legacy

-Before serving as mayor, Stansbury had previously served 2 terms as a member of the Louisville Board of Aldermen.
-Stansbury became unpopular for being out of town with a woman during a firefighters' strike in 1978 and was the object of an impeachment attempt in 1979.
-Stansbury and his mother, Aileen Stansbury, were killed on April 4, 1985, while crossing the 1900 block of Bardstown Rd. in Louisville on their way to church.
-Stansbury's wife was also injured.
+Stansbury and his mother, Aileen Stansbury, were hit by a car on April 4, 1985, while crossing the 1900 block of Bardstown Rd. in Louisville on their way to church.
+Stansbury's leg was severed and he died at 10:21 EST of cardiac arrest that night, with his mother dying only 10 minutes later.
+Stansbury's second wife Mary Ellen was also injured.
 Stansbury was interred at Calvary Cemetery on Newburg Road in Louisville.

-William B. Stansbury Park at the intersection of S. 3rd St. and Eastern Parkway is named in his honor.
+The 7-acre, Olmsted-designed Triangle Park at the intersection of South 3rd Street and Eastern Parkway (next to University of Louisville's Belknap Campus) was soon thereafter renamed to William B. Stansbury Park in his honor.